aspiringsecurity/EthTransport/README.md

 Demo of alarm viewer and event marketplace at https://drive.google.com/drive/folders/1lxeHbPzLoF0DzDZkh9N7Z_5aTKjmdEza  (please visit zoraroadincidentsalarmcomponentsandmarketplace.mov)

-NFT.Storage:
+NFT.Storage for Filecoin:
 We are using NFT.Storage  for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.
 Please find the video at https://drive.google.com/drive/folders/1lxeHbPzLoF0DzDZkh9N7Z_5aTKjmdEza (screencapturewithoutsound.mov file).
 We are storing Alarm metadata using NFT.Storage.
-Also, Saving/deleting alarm metadata and image to/from IPFS using NFT.Storage.
+Also, Saving/deleting alarm metadata and image to/from Filecoin, IPFS using NFT.Storage.
 We are also storing the hash returned from IPFS to Ethereum test network using  NFT.Storage.
  Further we are using NFT.Storage for: Video analytics configuration using NFT.Storage; Camera Management: Add/edit/delete cameras with integration with Livepeer, NFT.Storage; Live streaming with Object Detection Video Analytics using Livepeer for streaming, and NFT.Storage for snapshots.

  Github link: https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage